polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 This RFC fulfills requirement (2) by giving each region a unique ID and requiring each backed parachain block to be tagged with the assigned region.
 To implement elastic scaling, collators need only send the expected region ID to validators along with their candidate.

-This RFC fulfills requirement (3) with Hypercores.
-Up to the allowed leniency in scheduling and the resources available in the system, scheduled chains may make up for missed opportunities to make blocks as early as the next relay-chain block.
+This RFC fulfills requirement (3) with BURST_CORES.
+Up to the allowed leniency in scheduling and the resources available in the system, scheduled chains may make up for missed opportunities to include blocks as early as the next relay-chain block.

 This RFC fulfills requirement (4) with the region validity check in backing and by pushing the requirement of not over-scheduling onto higher-level logic.
 The region validity check leads to no scheduling friction between overlapping durations or varying frequencies among regions assigned to the same core.